 If you have a swimming pool in your yard or on your property, you probably

 Swimming pool lighting can add a great amount of beauty to your pool, along with the ability

 to utilize and enjoy it safely, 24 hours a day.
 However, after a while

-you may notice that your light is flickering or seems like it’s
+you may notice that your light is flickering or won't turn on.
+While

 Easy Pool Light Troubleshooting

 The first thing you should do is strap on your swim goggles and head underwater to check the light for